Cart Validator

 The insight...

-This isn't actually a hard problem for a human.
+This isn't a hard problem for a human.

 Show a person a cart and a deal in plain English, and they can tell you in seconds whether it applies and how much to discount.
 The difficulty isn't the logic, it's translating fuzzy language into formal rules.
 Which is exactly what LLMs are good at.